DustyShap/lets_get_together/README.md

 3.Browse to [`localhost:5000`](http://127.0.0.1:5000/)

-### Running tests
-You can run this project's unit tests by calling `python3 tests.py` on the command line.

 ### Application Instructions

 Input each name of an individual who has signed up for "Let's Get Together".